jayarruda/Replay-Media-Slider/README.md

 - ### Manual positioning for theme compatibility
 UI elements can be manually positioned to adapt seamlessly to any Jellyfin theme.

+- ### GMMP Music Player
+A comprehensive music playback plugin designed for rich and responsive audio experiences in Jellyfin.

+- ### Pause Screen
+Displays an informative overlay when content is paused, including media details and playback controls.

+- ### Avatar Generator
+A module that creates and applies user avatars automatically based on their usernames.

 - ### Advanced settings management
 A user-friendly settings panel makes it easy to configure all features.</summary>